Keynesian economics: The liquidity trap

 The liquidity trap is a phenomenon that may impede the effectiveness of monetary policies in reducing unemployment.

 Economists generally think the rate of interest will not fall below a certain limit, often seen as zero or a slightly negative number.
 Keynes suggested that the limit might be appreciably greater than zero but did not attach much practical significance to it.
 The term "liquidity trap" was coined by Dennis Robertson in his comments on the General Theory, but it was John Hicks in "Mr. Keynes and the Classics" who recognised the significance of a slightly different concept.

 If the economy is in a position such that the liquidity preference curve is almost vertical, as must happen as the lower limit on r is approached, then a change in the money supply M̂ makes almost no difference to the equilibrium rate of interest r̂ or, unless there is compensating steepness in the other curves, to the resulting income Ŷ. As Hicks put it, "Monetary means will not force down the rate of interest any further."

 Paul Krugman has worked extensively on the liquidity trap, claiming that it was the problem confronting the Japanese economy around the turn of the millennium.
 In his later words:

 Short-term interest rates were close to zero, long-term rates were at historical lows, yet private investment spending remained insufficient to bring the economy out of deflation.
 In that environment, monetary policy was just as ineffective as Keynes described.
 Attempts by the Bank of Japan to increase the money supply simply added to already ample bank reserves and public holdings of cash...

 The IS–LM model

-Hicks showed how to analyze Keynes' system when liquidity preference is a function of income as well as of the rate of interest.
+Hicks showed how to analyse Keynes' system when liquidity preference is a function of income as well as of the rate of interest.
 Keynes's admission of income as an influence on the demand for money is a step back in the direction of classical theory, and Hicks takes a further step in the same direction by generalizing the propensity to save to take both Y and r as arguments.
 Less classically he extends this generalization to the schedule of the marginal efficiency of capital.